clart-dot-zip/gsp/docs/garrys-mod-addon-integration.md

 - `PUT /api/v1/tenant/bans/{ban}` → update public reason, admin notes, ban length, or timestamp.
 - `DELETE /api/v1/tenant/bans/{ban}` → lift/remove a recorded ban.

+### Support tickets
+- `POST /api/v1/tenant/support-tickets` → create a new support/helpdesk ticket scoped to the tenant.
+Accepts optional `external_reference` for idempotent retries, links a triggering player by id or SteamID, and bulk associates related player ids.

 ## Payload Reference
 Use the following contracts when marshalling data from ULX.